Mar 4, 2022 12:37 PM ET

 If there is a constant in the madness of March it has to do with college hoops coaches.
 Coaches all have systems and playbooks and recruit players to fit those plans.
 While the names on the jerseys get swapped out, the skill sets and styles can remain similar.

-So, any trends as it pertains to coaches – especially when dealing with the pace of play (fast or slow tempo) – can be weighed a little heavier than others when capping spreads and totals.
+So, any trends as it pertains to coaches and experience – especially when dealing with the pace of play (fast or slow tempo) – can be weighed a little heavier than others when capping spreads and totals.

 Adjusted defensive efficiency